Google Pixel 8 vs TCL 50 XL 5G

 Frequently Asked Questions

-Google Pixel 8 excels if you value unprecedented 7 years of full os and security updates.
-TCL 50 XL 5G is better if you prioritize huge 6.78-inch fhd+ 120hz display is rare for this price.
-Pick based on your budget and daily use.
+Google Pixel 8 is the better choice if you prioritize unprecedented 7 years of full os and security updates.
+TCL 50 XL 5G wins if you value huge 6.78-inch fhd+ 120hz display is rare for this price.
+Both are rated highly (4.6★ vs 4.1★), so consider your specific needs and budget.

 Affiliate disclosure